IRNAS/irnas-east-software/docs/pack.md

 <!-- prettier-ignore -->
 > [!NOTE]
-> Each configuration built by Twister is called a **test-suite** by the twister documentation,
+> Each configuration built by Twister is called a **test-suite** by the Twister documentation,
 > but will be referred to as a **build configuration** in this document.
 > The term **test-suite** makes sense in the context of Twister, since its goal is to run tests.
-> Here, we use twister to generate build artifacts.
+> Here, we use Twister to generate build artifacts.
 > Refer to the [Twister](https://docs.zephyrproject.org/latest/develop/test/twister.html)
 > documentation for more details.

 `east pack` has 3 inputs:

-- The twister output folder (and its corresponding `twister.json` file).
+- The Twister output folder (and its corresponding `twister.json` file).
 - The `east.yml` file in the root of the project.
 - The `tag`, which specifies the version tag to use when naming the files.